Carroll Roberson: Music career

-Roberson is well known for his Southern gospel singing and has written over 300 songs and recorded over 40 albums.
+Roberson is well known for his Gospel singing and has written over 300 songs and recorded over 50 albums.
 He has had national success with songs like "Wilt Thou Be Made Whole", which stayed at No. 1 on the Singing News charts in 1995 for two months as well as 15 top-ten songs throughout the late 1990s.
-He has had six other #1 songs: "Just Go By" in 1997 and "Good Mornin' Lord", "The Way We Should Live", "As Long As There's a Mornin’" in 2021 and "Jesus Says Hello" in January 2023.
+He has had seven #1 songs: "Just Go By" in 1997 and "Good Mornin' Lord", "The Way We Should Live", "As Long As There's a Mornin’" in 2021 and "Jesus Says Hello" in January 2023.
 The song "I Know Who It Is" also reached the No. 1 chart position for January 2024, and "Jesus Put My Life Together" went to number one in February 2025.
 Carroll has had over 20 songs reach the top ten, and has sold well over a million records.
 Roberson has also received numerous nominations and awards for his singing, including the Top Soloist award from Voice Magazine and Hearts Aflame Soloist of the year in 1998.
 Carroll also received the "Living Legend Award" at the 2024 Gospel Fan Fair, by the Christian Voice Magazine.